 Even before NeverMindTheBuzzkills.com started, there was a WordPress-hosted predecessor of this blog.
 One with a different and – let’s call a spade a spade here – way too complicated name.
 No, seriously, I could barely remember it myself.
 But then came NMTB, and the initial music blog got an upgrade in the form of new features and a more frequent posting schedule.

 After three years and hundreds of posts with videos, reviews, a series about album cover art, interviews, music trivia and some charming, music related oddities, the initial run of NeverMindTheBuzzkills came to an end.
-As the editor of XCENTS, I had to face the fact that I no longer had the time to continuously update the blog.
-But it would have been a shame to just let NMTB die completely, I created a kind of static ‘best of’.
+Life happened, and I had to face the fact that I no longer had the time to continuously update the blog.
+In order not to let NMTB die completely, I created a kind of static ‘best of’.
 And so it existed for years, until February of 2019, when that feisty little music website came back in yet another, kind of similar, kind of different way.
 Which is where we are now.

 – Ewan McGee